near/docs/docs/2.develop/contracts/security/random.md

 Then, on your turn to validate, you can check if your chosen input came out.
 If not, you can simply skip the transaction.
 This brings your probability of winning from `1/2` to `3/4`, that's a 25% increase!

-This chances of course dilutes in games with more possible outcomes.
+These odds, of course, dilute in games with more possible outcomes.

 <details>
 <summary>How does the math work here?</summary>